The Best Things to Do in Budapest: An Insider's Guide From Two People Who Lived Here

 HEROES SQUARE, VADJAHUNYAD CASTLE & CITY PARK (VAROSLIGET)

-Our favourite part of the park, though, is the Millenium House - a former belle epoque exhibition hall restored to its former glory, with colourful Zsolnay ceramic decorations adorning the facades of the building.
-The gardens are also stunning, especially in summer when the rose garden is in bloom.
+Our personal favourite part of the park is the Millennium House, a restored belle époque exhibition hall with extraordinary Zsolnay ceramic decorations on the facade and beautiful gardens that are at their best when the rose garden blooms in summer.

 TAKE A SUNSET RIVER CRUISE